micklemacklemore/MetalSoftBody/README.md

 ```
 let dt = the time step, which is the time (in seconds) since the last simulation step
 let gravity_force = a 3D vector that represents the force of gravity
+let [particles] = an array of particles. each particle has a mass, velocity, position and previousPosition

 function simulate():
     // pre-solve